A Pinch of Machine Learning for Your WooCommerce Store

 Rule-based recommendations are a valuable merchandizing tool that helps increase customer engagement and grow sales.
 However, they are not intelligent enough to learn from your data, and can’t make smart decisions on their own.
 This is where technology comes in handy: Machine learning algorithms can analyze customer behavior and purchase history to uncover interesting patterns, which can be used to intelligently match products with other products, or products with customers.

+But are automated algorithms really a silver bullet for everyone?
+Not quite!
 As a rule of thumb, the benefits of using machine learning algorithms are more pronounced as catalog size and order volume increase.
 If you are maintaining a tiny catalog and only receive a few orders every month, intelligent algorithms will only validate what you already know.
 In this case, rule-based strategies will probably serve you just as well.
 Automated recommendations start to make sense when the volume and variety of your data exceeds your capacity to process it empirically.

 Until now, the preferred option for WooCommerce merchants interested in offering automated product recommendations was to connect their store with an external personalization platform that takes care of all the hard work.
 But these services don’t come cheap: Machine learning libraries and distributed systems are expensive to set up, maintain, and fine tune.
 For some merchants, the benefits will outweigh the costs.
 But there’s another side to this story: To generate recommendations, these platforms must be able to track every single transaction and event that takes place on your store.
 If you have never wondered how much you value your data, you might want to think about it before you hand over the key to your store’s front door.